 Thursday October 19th 2017, 5pm

-The presentation will be held in English with an Italian translation.
+The presentation was held in English with an Italian translation.

 The event was organized in collaboration with the Sustainability Archives.